fommil/fpmortals/manuscript/frontmatter.md

 A> over a decade of industry use.
 A>
 A> Cats is an experiment to rewrite scalaz.
-Cats is a member of the A> [Typelevel](http://typelevel.org/about.html) community of projects and people organised around functional A> programming in Scala.
-Typelevel is a political organisation with A> moderators who enforce a Code of Conduct to ensure that their spaces A> are welcoming, inclusive and safe.
+Cats is a member of the A> [Typelevel](http://typelevel.org/about.html) community, organised around functional programming in Scala.
+A> Typelevel is a political organisation who enforce a Code of Conduct to A> ensure that their spaces are welcoming, inclusive and safe.
 A>
-A> Although this book uses scalaz, a variant using cats will be created A> (subject to demand).
+A> Although this book uses scalaz, a variant using cats will be created, A> subject to demand.
 In the meantime, you can obtain a gratis copy of A> [Advanced Scala with Cats](http://underscore.io/books/advanced-scala/) by Underscore Consultants.
 At this point, the A> cats API is mostly a clone of scalaz, so this book is relevant for A> either library.